-We are very excited to be recruiting for a Clinical Psychologist and Service Manager for the Child Young People and Family Service (CYPFS) at Psicon.
-This is a leadership role within the CYPFS, in a moment of rapid growth, and requires a confident clinical psychologist to lead a small team of clinical and assistant psychologists in a variety of clinical settings.
+We are very excited to be recruiting for a clinical psychologist to take an operational leadership role within the Child Young People and Family Service (CYPFS) at Psicon.
+This is an exciting role in a moment of rapid growth and requires a confident clinical psychologist to lead a small team of clinical, assistant psychologists and administrators in a variety of clinical settings.
 This includes child health, looked after children, neurodevelopmental, and direct therapy with young people and their families.

-As the CYPFS manager, you will become a key part of the team and join fellow service managers from other clinical services across the organisation in insuring that Psicon delivers on its promises to the individuals who use our services.
+As the CYPFS operational lead, you will become a key part of the team and join fellow operational leads from other clinical services across the organisation in insuring that Psicon delivers on its promises to the individuals who use our services.
 You will demonstrate Psicon’s core values of commitment, trust, integrity and kindness in all of your work with colleagues and clients alike.

 You will be able to work on high level research projects and supervise the team in the clinical aspects of the projects and collaborate with colleagues in the local university in our current work that is intended for publication.

 You will have excellent communication skills and be confident in managing administration support for the service and have immaculate organisational skills along with the ability to prioritise tasks and meet deadlines.
 You will be flexible, enthusiastic and agile in your approach and thrive in a busy, demanding environment.

 You will be motivated by team work and confidently contribute to the wider clinical team.
 This includes psychiatry, paediatrics, speech and language, occupational therapy as well as other clinical psychologists.
 You will offer joint work with medical practitioner colleagues and join the clinicians from the Neurodevelopmental Lifespan Service and Post-Adoption Support Service in offering assessments for Autism and ADHD as well as contributing in-depth mental health assessments.

 You will report to the children’s service manager and receive clinical supervision from a consultant clinical psychologist.